Customer Service Guide

 Home Security Patrol

-The Home Security Patrol is a joint effort between the Skagit County Retired Senior Volunteer Program (RSVP) and the Mount Vernon Police Department.
+The Home Security Patrol is an effort completed by the Mount Vernon Police Volunteer Group.
 Prior to leaving on vacation, you may request that your residence be checked by the Home Security Patrol.
 The RSVP will inspect your home and immediately contact the Police Department if any criminal or suspicious activities are evident.
 If you are interested in having your house checked while you are away, stop by the Police Department and fill out a Vacation Check Form.

 Residential & Commercial Security Survey

 Home security inspections are provided upon request to residents and businesses in the City of Mount Vernon.
 Suggestions are made concerning locks, alarms, lighting, property inventory, and environmental design for crime prevention.
 The commercial survey also covers personnel hiring policies, cash flow, and risk management.
 Crime prevention literature is provided by the Police Department.
 To schedule an appointment, contact the Crime Prevention Unit at (360) 336-6271.

 The purpose of the academy is to open our doors to the community and through education, to increase communications and understanding between citizens and the police.
 The academy lasts for twelve weeks, meeting three hours per week.
 Academy sessions are taught by police officers, guest speakers, and department personnel, each in their own area of expertise.
 Topics include the department's vision, mission, goals and values; domestic violence; gangs; police tactical operations; drug enforcement; use of force; T.E.A.M.; patrol; investigations; crime prevention; records keeping; constitutional law; and more.
 If you are interested in the Citizens Academy, please call the Crime Prevention Unit at (360) 336-6271